SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 > - For additional information and examples, see the [ABAP and JSON](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_json.htm) section of the ABAP Keyword Documentation.

-Expand the following collapsible sections to view the code of examples.
+Expand the following collapsible section for example classes.
 To try them out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 This example is set up to display output in the console.

 **Creating JSON Data using the sXML library**

 <details>
-  <summary>Expand to view the code</summary>
+  <summary>🟢 Click to expand for example code</summary>
   <!-- -->

 - The `create` method from the `cl_sxml_string_writer` class is used to create a JSON writer by setting the type to `if_sxml=>co_xt_json`.